David D. Thompson: Military career

+After his deployment, Thompson was promoted to brigadier general and served as vice commander of the Air Force Warfare Center at Nellis Air Force Base, Nevada.
+He then went back to AFSPC from 2011 to 2012 as director of air, space, and cyberspace operations.
+From 2012 to 2015, he was assigned at the United States Strategic Command at Offut Air Force Base, Nebraska, first as the deputy director for global operations and then as director of plans and policy.

 From July 2015 to July 2017, he served as the Air Force Space Command's then-two-star vice commander.
 That position was then renamed as AFSPC deputy commander in 2017 with Thompson serving as the special assistant to the AFSPC commander.
 In 2018, the AFSPC planned to revive the vice commander position, turning it into a position for a three-star general after Congress nixed plans on creating a deputy chief of staff for space operations position.
 On April 4, 2018, he then resumed his previous position as AFSPC vice commander, promoted to lieutenant general.

 With the redesignation of the AFSPC as the newly created United States Space Force on December 20, 2019, Thompson retained his position as vice commander of the Space Force.
-In August 2020, he was nominated for transfer to the Space Force at his current rank of lieutenant general.
-He was also nominated for appointment to the rank of general and assignment as the first vice chief of space operations.
+In August 2020, he was nominated for transfer to the Space Force at the permanent rank of major general and concurrently he was also nominated for appointment to the rank of general and assignment as the first vice chief of space operations.
 He was confirmed by the Senate on September 30, 2020, and assumed rank following day.
 Thompson assumed office on October 2.

 In October 2020, Thompson tested positive for COVID-19 after a family member who he was in contact with tested positive.
 He was asymptomatic and returned to work on November 9, 2020, after an 11-day quarantine.

+Thompson retired from the Space Force on December 14, 2023.

+Civilian career

+In March 2024, HawkEye 360 announced that Thompson was selected as a member of their advisory board.
+"I was drawn to HawkEye 360 by the vision and passion of the company leadership to serve the security needs of the nation and its Armed Forces," Thompson wrote.